tjasad/CBLBs/README.md

 # CBLBs: Configurable (Bio)Logic Blocks

-This repository is supplementing the paper Field-programmable biological circuits and configurable (bio)logic blocks for distributed biological computin [1].
+This repository is supplementing the paper Field-programmable biological circuits and configurable (bio)logic blocks for distributed biological computing [1].

 ## Folders
 The project is organized in the following folders